doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 As a rule, don't merge ESPs with scripts.

 ## Load order and Late Loaders
-Run mlox.exe and allow it to make changes.
+Generally, ESPs should remain in the order that they were installed in this guide.

 Additional re-ordering may be required.
 Ensure the following load *first* in your load order:
 1. (Whatever ESMs you have enabled, ending with "Patch for Purists.esm")
-1. (If you've installed VSW Solstheim, make sure the ESM loads AFTER Patch for Purists.esm)
+1. (If you've installed HOTV Solstheim, make sure the ESM loads AFTER Patch for Purists.esm)
 1. Patch for Purists - Book Typos.esp
-1. Patch for Purists - Semi-Purist Fixes
+1. Patch for Purists - Semi-Purist Fixes.esp
-1. Projectile Enchant Capacity.esp
 1. Morrowind Anti-Cheese.esp
 1. Ownership Overhaul.esp

-Ensure that the following three ESPS load in this sequence (doesn't have to be contiguous):
+If you installed the **Content** section, you will need to move "Quorn Resource Integration.esp" higher in your load order, so that YAGD and Mamaea Awakened overwrite its changes.
+Move "Quorn Resource Integration.esp" and "Hunter's Mark.esp" below the unique item ESPs from the **Visuals** section:
+1. Complete Armor Joints.esp
+1. chuzei_helm_no_neck.esp
+1. [Unique Item ESPS or the Unique Item Merged ESP]
 1. Quorn Resource Integration.esp
+1. Hunter's Mark.esp
+[...]
 1. Yet Another Guard Diversity Overhaul.esp
 1. Mamaea Awakened.esp